 The Conversation Exchange Scheme is a language sharing community for speakers of all languages on campus.
-The scheme is a Facebook group which allows you to instantly connect with speakers of other languages.
-It is open to all registered Edge Hill students and members of staff who wish to improve their language skills, perfect their pronunciation, or simply connect with like-minded individuals.
+The scheme is a Facebook group which allows you to connect with speakers of other languages.
+It is open to all registered Edge Hill students and members of staff who wish to improve their language skills in their target language.
 As this is an exchange initiative, you are also expected to share your own language with others.

 - Join the Conversation Exchange Scheme Facebook group.

 - Connect with speakers of your target language.

 - Meet up on campus with speakers of your chosen language and improve your language skills.

 The scheme is open to all registered Edge Hill students and members of staff.
 To join the scheme, follow the instructions below:

 - Search Edge Hill University Conversation Exchange Scheme group on Facebook.

 - Request to join the group where you will be asked to provide your student number or, for members of staff, your Edge Hill email address.

 - Once the Language Centre has checked that you are an Edge Hill student or member of staff, we will approve your request to join the group.